w3f/Grant-Milestone-Delivery/evaluations/ScoutCoinFabrik_1_keeganquigley.md

 [Semgrep](https://github.com/CoinFabrik/web3-grant/tree/main/detectors/semgrep) is pretty cool, especially the fact that the rules are written into yaml files.
 I was able to run the examples.

 Overall this is very useful work!

+Please note: No security audits have been performed as part of this evaluation.